02 Using the graphical user interface Aifeducation - Studio

 Compatible models are all base models that you have created with Aifeducation Studio.
 In addition you can use any model from Huggingface that uses an architecture implemented in aifeducation such as BERT, DeBERTa, etc.

-After choosing a base model, new boxes appear as shown in Figure 11.
-To train a model, you must first provide a collection of raw texts (box Raw Texts).
+After choosing a base model, new boxes appear as shown in Figure 14.
+To train a model, you must first provide a folder to a dataset (collection of raw texts) (box Dataset).
 We recommend that you create this collection of texts as described in section 3.1.1.

-Next you can configure the training of your base model (box Train and Tune Settings):
+Next you can configure the training of your base model (box Train and Tune Settings).
+Possible options depend on the kind of model.

 Chunk Size: For training and validating a base model, the raw texts are split into several smaller texts.
 This value determines the maximum length of these smaller text pieces in number of tokens.
 This value cannot exceed the maximum size set during creation of the base model.